 Mitik 299 Corp. is not only meeting a critical social need but is also a profitable business idea due to focusing on a critical need that has funding available.
 In addition, the many supports in the community and through the Mino Bimaadiziwin partnership show committed partners for the long term (at least five years until this business is established).
 A provision of start-up costs by Community Futures.
-Mitik 299 Corp. is needed and is a great investment to allow local people to benefit from better housing, jobs and capital generation in the community.
+Mitik 299 Corp. is needed and is a great investment to allow local people to benefit from better housing, at least 10 jobs, 2 enhanced jobs and capital generation in the community.